 In the Shadow of Sadd was long in the making.
-The idea of combining related short stories to construct a novel had been in my mind for years.
+The idea of combining related short stories to construct a novella had been in my mind for years.
 For old-school publishers, it was, of course, a hard sell.
 I didn’t have to ask around to arrive at that conclusion – if you choose to work in genres, you have to play by the genre rules.
 Publishers and booksellers, as well, were not likely to bite, for fear that such a title couldn’t be marketed effectively.

 So there I was, a man with a crazy dream: I wanted not only to break the rules of the crime novel by constructing a narrative in four short stories, I also wanted these stories to be written by different writers.

 I was a mad man, wanting to do a book like that.

 It was an impossible book to get published.
 End of story.